Rumi Spice Empowering Afghan Women

 One by one, the women came up to me as Abdul Faisal wrote their carefully picked piles of saffron stigmas.
 He made small corrections on where they cut the stigmas – some were too long.
 He said to me, “The women are doing very well so soon.
 Already you can see the difference.”
 Indeed there was.
 The women were getting faster at it, so they were able to more skillfully pluck the quickly-fading flowers and thus produce longer and plumper threads.
 A heavy scent of saffron and flowers filled the room along with the low hum of ladies-talk.

 The ladies all wore the Rumi Spice hijab, or head covering, as per custom.
 They usually do not allow pictures of their faces, although far-away photos are okay.
-Showing your hair is like showing cleavage.
-Afghan women value modesty above all else.
+It's a cultural norm, Afghan women value modesty.
 My headscarf was always in disarray, and the ladies laughed about it constantly.
 They’d come over and fix it.
 In ten minutes it’d be back to chaos.
+Don't let the head scarf fool you, however, these ladies were full of life!

 This moment of kinetic happiness came to a halt when the door flew open and Abdul Faisal looked very confused.
 The older ladies laughed and the young ladies hid behind me.
 So, we had to get back to work, and I had to leave the room because I was being too distracting.
 Oops.
 I banned myself for an hour, but every time I passed by the doorway, some of them would wink, smile and motion for me to sit next to them.